PLANT CURATOR

 • Books

-Home » Art & Design » Pumpkintastic!
+Home » Review » Pumpkintastic!

 Pumpkintastic!

-September 19, 2014|Art & Design, Events, Painting, Review, Sculpture
+|Art & Design, Events, Painting, Review, Sculpture

 Three spaces, differently lit, make up this pleasing gallery and each one has pumpkins by Kusama worked in a different medium.
 Downstairs sit two dazzling fibreglass mirror tiled, let’s call them, disco pumpkins, upstairs displays painted (acrylic on canvas) and wall mounted pumpkins, and outside in the small garden are placed three different sized bronze pumpkins.